b. 06/03/1861 Dagshai, India. d. 03/03/1940 London.

 He was presented with his VC by the future King George V (then Duke of Cornwall and York) at Pietermaritzburg on 14th August 1901.
 He then was given command of the 14th Hussars for the final seven months of the war, and given the brevet of Lieutenant-Colonel.
 In 1906, he was given the brevet of Colonel, and in 1911 was made Substantive Colonel.
 In the same year, he was made Knight of Grace of the Order of St John of Jerusalem in England.
 He was also appointed a Member of the Central Executive Committee of the St John’s Ambulance Association, a post he held until 1919.
 He was also awarded the Freedom of the City of London in 1911,and created a Companion of Bath.

 In March 1917, he was promoted to Knight of Justice of the Order of St John of Jerusalem.
 By this time, he had adopted the surname Brown-Synge-Hutchinson, and lived his later life in London.
 He died on 3rd March 1940 aged 78 at his home, 833 Mount Royal, Marble Arch and he was cremated four days later at Golders Green Crematorium, and his ashes were scattered.
-His medals are held by the 14th/20th King’s Hussars Regimental Museum, Preston, Lancashire.
+His medals are held by the Kings Royal Hussars Museum, Winchester.

-LOCATION OF MEDAL: 14/20TH KINGS HUSSARS MUSEUM, PRESTON.
+LOCATION OF MEDAL: KING'S ROYAL HUSSARS MUSEUM, WINCHESTER.

 BURIAL PLACE: GOLDERS GREEN CREMATORIUM, LONDON.
 ASHES SCATTERED.